gabriellikeswater/mcrunit/README.md

 ## 🌍 How to add run it to your server

-1- Choose the right version of run it for your server. (eg. if you have a spigot server choose the spigot version.
-More info below.)

-2- Make sure to rename the (api).jar file in your server's folder to a more simple name.
+1- Make sure to rename the (api).jar file in your server's folder to a more simple name.
 (Eg. "arclight-forge-1.19.3-1.0.2.jar" -> "arclight.jar")

-3- If you have a python discord bot, rename the .py file to dbot.py and add it to your server's folder.
+2- If you have a python discord bot, rename the .py file to dbot.py and add it to your server's folder.
 (Eg. "main.py" -> "dbot.py")

-4- If you want to use the playit proxy change the .exe file in your server's folder to playit.exe.
+3- If you want to use the playit proxy change the .exe file in your server's folder to playit.exe.
 (Eg. "playit-0.9.3-signed.exe" -> "playit.exe")

-5- Add runit to the main folder of your server.
+4- Add runit to the main folder of your server.

-6- You're done!
+5- You're done!
 Now, whenever you're going to start your server, just open the newly installed runit program!

 ## 📜 More info...